On this page

 In other words, a VPP is like a ‘virtual power station’ that can be used to provide the same services as a traditional power station, but without the need for large, centralised generation and storage assets.
 It’s an innovative way to get more value out of existing solar PV systems and battery storage units, harnessing the collective power of Australia’s behind-the-meter energy assets.

-In a nutshell, a VPP is clean energy on demand.
+In a nutshell, a VPP is a clean energy on demand.

 How does a Virtual Power Plant work?

-There are many ways a VPP can work, depending on the type of interconnected resources and individual program structures.
+A VPP can work in many ways, depending on the type of related resources and individual program structures.

-If you participate in a VPP, you will typically be joining a network of other solar PV and battery storage owners who are willing to allow their system to be centrally controlled.
+If you participate in a VPP, you will typically join a network of other solar PV and battery storage owners willing to allow their systems to be centrally controlled.

-During a period of high demand on the network, a VPP operator will use a cloud-based aggregation platform to remotely control and optimise the output of your system, trading it on the National Energy Market (NEM) to help manage this demand – similar to how a traditional power station would operate.
+During a period of high demand on the network, a VPP operator will use a cloud-based aggregation platform to control and optimise the output of your system remotely, trading it on the National Energy Market (NEM) to help manage this demand – similar to how a traditional power station would operate.